Bonifacio Ondó Edú: Early and personal life

 Bonifacio Ondó Edú-Aguong, a member of the Fang people, was born in either 1920 or 1922, (Note: Sources disagree on his date and year of birth.
 El Mundo says 1920 without specifying a date.
 Association France-Guinée Equatoriale cites 5 June 1920, while AhoraEG and Augusto Iyanga Pendi state 1922 without a date.) in Evinayong, Río Muni, in what was then Spanish Guinea.
 He was a member of the Nsomo clan, which also included Enrique Nvo.
 Ondó Edú married Edelvina Oyana, also a member of the Fang people, and the two were the parents of a large family.
 Ondó Edú has been described as "of profound religious-Catholic convictions."

 During the 1950s, emerging groups of African nationalists began pushing for independence from Spain.
 However, after the murder of several independence leaders such as Nvo and Acacio Mañé Ela and the arrests of 24 others in 1959, many nationalists chose to flee into exile and continue the movement abroad, including Ondó Edú.
 He founded the party Unión Popular de Liberación de Guinea Ecuatorial (UPLGE) ("People's Liberation Movement of Equatorial Guinea") in Libreville, Gabon, in October 1959.
 The party had the support of the Gabonese government.

-In August of 1963, Spain's government invited all exiled Guineans to return and announced a referendum on a draft bill to give the territory autonomy, scheduled for December.
+In August 1963, Spain's government invited all exiled Guineans to return and announced a referendum on a draft bill to give the territory autonomy, scheduled for December.
 This led to nationalist parties hastily realigning, as many could not agree on the autonomy question.
 That same year, Spain began allowing open political activity in Equatorial Guinea, which led to several new Equatoguinean political parties being formed.
 Ondó Edú returned from exile that year, and his UPLGE became the moderate Movimiento de Unión Nacional de Guinea Ecuatorial (MUNGE) ("National Unity Movement of Equatorial Guinea") in November.
 (Note: Africa Today says that MUNGE was founded in 1962.)
 The creation of Ondó Edú's new party was supported by the Casas Fuertes ("Strong Houses"), large commercial companies and cocoa plantation owners.

 Most exiles returned from Cameroon and chose to vote.
 Ondó Edú and MUNGE led the "yes" campaign, while Atanasio Ndongo Miyone was the only major nationalist figure who boycotted the referendum.
 On 15 December 1963, Spain held the autonomy referendum, with 62.5% of eligible Equatoguinean voters voting yes for autonomy.
 Ondó Edú and his party were seen as being a decisive factor in the success of the autonomy vote, which was rejected in the Fernando Po region but allowed to pass because of the large majority of Río Muni voters who sided with the "yes" campaign.